MicrosoftDocs/fabric-docs/docs/get-started/task-flow-work-with.md

 :::image type="content" source="./media/task-flow-work-with/task-details-pane.png" alt-text="Screenshot explaining the task details pane.":::

-There are five parts in the Task details pane:
+There are five parts in the task details pane:

 1. Task name.
 A good task name should identify the task and provide a clear indication of its intended use.
 1. Number of items assigned to the task.